Axionic suppression of plasma wakefield acceleration: Conclusion

 \section{Conclusion}

 Axions are hypothetical particles that solve the strong CP problem and are one of the most promising candidates for Cold Dark Matter; it is conceivable that they pervade the cosmos.
 In addition to QCD axions, type IIB string theory predicts a plethora of axion-like particles (ALPs) and we have unearthed some of the implications of ALPs for plasma-based wakefield acceleration in ultra-strong magnetic fields.
 Typical values of the ALP mass and ALP-photon coupling strength suggest that minimally-coupled ALPs generated within the plasma wave could dramatically suppress the effectiveness of the acceleration process in ultra-strong field environments.
-The theoretical significance of axions, and ALPs in general, suggest that such particles should be taken into account in any attempt to explain ultra-high energy cosmic rays using plasma-based wakefield acceleration in the strongest magnetic fields in the Universe.
-Our analysis does not include ALPs directly generated by the electromagnetic field of the driver at the head of the wakefield, or the ALPs generated by external sources; such developments could form the basis of a future study.
+While such suppression is unlikely to play a significant role in scenarios that exploit moderate magnetic fields, such as those in references~\cite{chen:2002, ebisuzaki:2014}, the theoretical significance of axions, and ALPs in general, suggests that such particles should be taken into account in any attempt to explain ultra-high energy cosmic rays using plasma-based wakefield acceleration in the strongest magnetic fields in the Universe.

+Our analysis does not include the evolution of the the driver at the head of the wakefield, ALPs directly generated by the electromagnetic field of the driver, or the ALPs generated by external sources; such developments could form the basis of a future study.